fabb/Informatikdidaktik-Studienplan-Scraping/readme.md

 For running the Python script, *Python 2.7* is necessary (maybe a lower version works too) and the Python library *lxml*.

-The generated xml file can be viewed in IE, Firefox or Chrome, but due to a bug in Chrome, it only works if the xml is located on a web url.
+The generated xml file can be viewed in IE, Firefox, Opera, Safari or Chrome.
+Due to a bug in Chrome, it only works if the xml is located on a web url.
 The javascript uses standard conform DOM, so IE7 or lower are *not* supported for the interactive parts.

+Printing the page in the webbrowser will be done in an inksaving manner with custom CSS code.
+Printing is *not* recommended with Chrome or Safari.

 Used Technologies